mgrabovsky/simurgh/README.md

 # Simurgh

 One day in the distant future, Simurgh aims to be a total dependently typed programming language.
-It is no more than a skeleton as of January 2019.
-Currently, there is an absolutely minimal, core, dependently typed lambda calculus with lambda terms, Pi types and a single type universe `Set : Set`.
+It is no more than a skeleton as of August 2019.
+Currently, there is an absolutely minimal, dependently typed core lambda calculus with lambda abstractions, Pi types, `let` constructs and a single type universe `Set : Set`.

 ## Directory structure

--   `src/Simurgh` contains the language implementation
+-   `src/Simurgh/` contains the language implementation
     +   `Syntax.hs` defines the abstract syntax type, telescopes and functions for working with them
     +   `Eval.hs` contains the evaluator with various reduction strategies